intelligent-vehicles/lab-01-public/README.md

     # keep the process from terminating
     rospy.spin()
 ```
+- [ ] Placeholder 1 in line 16: Define a `rospy.Publisher`  which publishes `"chatter"` as a string with a queue-size of 10.
+- [ ] Placeholder 2 in line 24: Publish the `message` defined in line 21 via a publish method on your `rospy.Publisher`.
 - [ ] And change the file permissions of `my_publisher_node.py` to be executable, by either running
 ``` Terminal
 chmod +x ./packages/my_package/src/my_publisher_node.py